 People traditionally welcome the New Year by staying up till midnight partying.
 Susan and I are not much for midnight revelry.
 Rather, we like to wake up early on New Year’s morning to reflect together on the year that has passed and the year that is to come.
 It is a time for counting blessings, lamenting losses, laughing at last year’s follies, and laying plans for the future.
 Susan and I imitate Janus on New Year’s Day by looking backward on the past and forward to the future.

 A new year offers us hope that we can start again, a little wiser and with a clean slate.
-This idea is figured in the familiar image of Father Time, passing both his hourglass and hard-won wisdom to Baby New Year.
-“Hope springs eternal” with every New Year.
+This idea is figured in the familiar image of Father Time, passing both his hour-glass and hard-won wisdom to Baby New Year.
+“Hope springs eternal” wrote Alexander Pope.
+And never more than at every New Year.
 This is evidenced each January by ads for diets, exercise equipment, spa memberships, and self-improvement schemes and books of every kind.
 These all speak to our hope that this year we will do better.
 This year we will get out of debt.
 This year we will exercise every day.
 This year we will lose 10 pounds and keep them off.

 The problem is that most of us never do!
 We need to lose the same 10 pounds next year and every year.
 We make resolutions and break resolutions.
 We are like those wretched figures in Hades who are condemned to repeat the same tasks over and over eternally—like Sisyphus rolling the rock partway up the mountain only to have it roll back down again.